miahj1/molssi_best_practices_2021/README.md

 A Python package for analyzing and visualizing molecular files.
 For molssi workshop.
 This package has a functions module.

 This repository is currently under development.
-To doa  developmental install, download this repository and type `pip install -e`.
+To do a developmental install, download this repository and type `pip install -e`.

+This package requires the following packages:
+- numpy
+- matplotlib

 ### Copyright